tatsuyax25/hw-tracker/README.md

 2. Click on "Create a Todo" in the nav bar.

-:three: Write a name and description for your assignment.
+3. Write a name and description for your assignment.

 :four: Assign a due date and time using the pop-up selectors.